Srinithi-Bala/RTSPToWeb/README.md

+This is a modified version of RTSPtoWeb, a Go-based RTSP streaming server for the web.
+This project extends the original functionality with additional features and improvements.

+This update modifies the WebRTC streaming logic to dynamically fetch ICE server configurations from the HTTP request instead of using predefined ICE server settings from the storage.

 # RTSPtoWeb share you ip camera to world!

 RTSPtoWeb converts your RTSP streams to formats consumable in a web browser